 Fukushima, A.I.
 (2014).
 Anti-miscegenation laws; Mixed race/ethnicity Intimate relations; Domestic violence; and LGBT communities.
 In C.A.
 Gallagher and C.D.
 Lippard (Eds.), Race and Racism in the United States: An Encyclopedia of the American Mosaic (pp. 63 – 64; pp. 366 – 368).Santa Barbara, California: ABC-Clio/Greenwood Press.

-2013 – 2015: I joined Rutgers University faculty as an Andrew W. Mellon Postdoctoral Fellow with the Institute for Research on Women and the Department of Women’s and Gender Studies at Rutgers University (2013 – 2015).
+Andrew W. Mellon Postdoctoral Fellow, Institute for Research on Women and Department of Women’s & Gender Studies, Rutgers University (2013 – 2015).

 Fukushima, A.I.
 (2013).
 Korean Immigrant Women in America; Role of Asian Americans in Anti-Human Trafficking Movement; Asian Americans and the Comfort Women Issue.
 In E.J.W.
 Park and X. Zhao, Eds.
 Asian Americans: An Encyclopedia of Social, Cultural, Economic, and Political History (pp 709 – 712; pp. 68 – 70; pp. 330-333).
 California: ABC-Clio

 Fukushima, A.I., Ginoza, A., Hase, M., Kirk, G., & Shefler, T. (March 11, 2014).
 Disaster Militarism: Rethinking U.S. Relief in the Asia-Pacific.
 Foreign Policy in Focus, Washington, DC

 Earned Doctoral Degree from University of California, Berkeley – Ph.D. in Ethnic Studies with a Designated Emphasis in Women, Gender & Sexuality Studies.